 The garden at Bere Mill is open to the public several days a year, and for groups by arrangement.
 Find details of visiting below and follow the link the for information on How to Find Us.

-Bere Mill is open to the public three days a year as part of the National Garden Scheme.
+Bere Mill is open to the public as part of the National Garden Scheme.
+Four days are planned this year.

 Time: 1:30 – 5:00pm